Teens taking part in a hands-on workshop

 To register your interest in the QAGOMA Teens program, join the mailing list via email to start recieving regular updates on upcoming QAGOMA Teen programs at the Queensland Art Gallery and Gallery of Modern Art.

-During the September holidays and on the final day of ‘Harvest: Art, Film + Food‘, teens are invited to attend this exclusive teens-only workshop with QAGOMA Executive Chef Josue Lopez.
-Get hands-on and creative with this unassuming breakfast ingredient, find out about sustainability, ethical eating and what it’s like to be a Chef in an art gallery.
-At the end of the day, brand and take home your very own personalised blend of muesli!
+In exclusive teens-only workshop with QAGOMA Executive Chef Josue Lopez, teens got hands-on and creative with this unassuming breakfast ingredient, found out about sustainability, ethical eating and what it’s like to be a Chef in an art gallery.
+At the end of the day they branded and took home their very own personalised blend of muesli.

 National Youth Week: Radical Make-Shift workshop with Jemima Wyman